ryukiri/messaging-client/challenge7/README/README.md

 5. You will need to include this API key with each request you make to their API.
 6. Documentation on the current weather API can be found at <a href="http://openweathermap.org/current" target="_blank">http://openweathermap.org/current</a>

+### Development Instructions

+1. Update your repo with the new starter code (see above).
+2. Change directories into your `challenge7` folder: `cd challenge7`
+3. Install the project dependencies by running: `npm install`
+4. Obtain an API key from Open Weather Map (see above).
+5. In your `challenge7` folder, open the `package.json` file.
+In order to be able to properly publish to Github Pages, you must update the `homepage` url to use your `challenges-` repo name instead of `challenges-jasonnutter`.
+So if your challenges repo is named `challenges-uwnetid`, the `homepage` property should be updated to `"homepage": "https://info343a-au17.github.io/challenges-uwnetid/challenge7"`
+6. To run your app locally, `cd challenges7` and run `npm start`
+7. To run lint, run `npm run lint`
+8. To publish your app to Github Pages, run `npm run deploy` (you need to do this every time you want to update your app on Github Pages).
+You do not need to manually merge your `challenge7` branch into `gh-pages`, as `npm run deploy` will do that for you.

 ### Project files and folders

 * `build`: Folder contains files generated from running `npm run build`.
 You should not edit any files in this folder.